CPAP Therapy – Effective Sleep Apnoea Treatment

-How to get a CPAP machine?
+How do I get a diagnosis?

-You can either do a sleep study through the NHS, or privately.
+You can do a sleep study through the NHS, or privately.
 Through the NHS you would need to be referred to a sleep clinic by your GP.
 From there, the target time for tests is around 14 weeks.
-You may then be issued a CPAP machine from the clinic’s supply.
+You may then be issued with a CPAP machine from the clinic’s supply.

-Where to buy a CPAP machine?
+Where can I buy a CPAP machine?

-If you need help choosing which CPAP mask is right for you, then please see our How to Choose a CPAP Mask guide.
+If you need help deciding which CPAP mask you need, please read our guide How to Choose a CPAP Mask.